Prince William Once Tried To Save A Drowning Teenager, Boy’s Mother Calls Him A ‘Hero’

 — Chief Constable (@cchertspolice) February 20, 2018

-Unbeknownst to Sarah at the time, one of the members of East Anglia Ambulance Company crew dispatched to the scene that day was none other than the future King of England himself, Prince William.
+Unbeknownst to Sarah at the time, one of the members of East Anglia Ambulance Company crew dispatched to the scene that day was none other than the future king of England himself, Prince William.
 Sarah says she later found out about it when a friend told her, “A Prince tried to save your prince.”

 “I can’t thank Prince William enough.
 For what he did to try to save my son on that terrible day and for now speaking out on mental health issues.
 It shows our future king is human.
 It was a brave thing to do.”